 State Championship: 10K Presenting Sponsor 5K Skills Challenge Sponsor 2K Field Sponsor 1K Lunch Sponsor $500 Breakfast Sponsor

 Looking for a robotics team for your 4th-12th grade child?
 Join our community-based VEX IQ (elementary and middle school) and VEX Robotics (middle and high school) teams for the 2019-2020 school year in Manassas, Alexandria, and Loudoun!
-These teams will compete in the VEX IQ Challenge.
+These teams will compete in the VEX IQ Challenge or VEX Robotics Competition.

 Interest meetings for the upcoming season will take place in August in all 3 locations.
 Click here to sign up for one of these meetings based on the location that fits you best.
 Official team registration will open after the interest meetings and weekly team meetings will begin in September on Tuesday evenings (Manassas) and Thursday evenings (Alexandria, Loudoun) from 6-8:30pm.
 Occasional Saturdays also required.